 Mouth rot or stomatitis is unfortunately another common and quite serious illness among chameleons and other reptile pets.
 It is a group of symptoms that result from bacterial infection.

-It can take hold when your chameleon suffers tiny injuries to the mouth area, or has food lodged between the teeth which decays.
+It can take hold when your chameleon suffers tiny injuries to the mouth area, or has

 While infection and injury are the primary causes, mouth rot is made much more likely as a result of poor husbandry.
 Contributing factors include: